 Dog laws in Nevada tend to vary by city and locality.
-Here are five key things to know:
+Here are four key things to know:

-- In the city of Las Vegas, every dog (and cat and ferret) at least four months old must be licensed and have been vaccinated for rabies.
+- In the city of Las Vegas, every dog (and cat and ferret) at least four months old must be vaccinated for rabies.

-- Pet owners in unincorporated Las Vegas do not need to license their dogs, but they do need to vaccinate them for rabies once they turn three months.
+- Pet owners in unincorporated Las Vegas need to vaccinate their canines for rabies once they turn three months.

-- Dog leashes in public are generally required in both incorporated and unincorporated Las Vegas.
+- Dog leashes in public are required in incorporated and unincorporated Las Vegas.

-- Not using a leash in public (other than in dog parks) is a misdemeanor carrying up to six months in jail and/or up to $1,000 in fines.
+- Not using a leash in public (other than in dog parks) is a misdemeanor.

-In this article, our Nevada personal injury attorneys discuss these and other dog laws in Las Vegas:
+In this article, our Nevada personal injury attorneys answer these top seven questions about Las Vegas dog laws.

 - 1. Who can own dogs?